Lazy Quantum Walks with Native Multiqubit Gates: Methodology

+In this work, we consider a programmable 2D array of cesium (Cs) atoms trapped in a triangular or rectangular array separated by $d=4$ $\mu$m at temperature $T=0$ K. Sources of error considered are imperfect gate operations, state preparation, readout, and passive noise.

-In this work we consider near-term gate modelling based on the work of Ref \cite{Pelegri_2022}.
-Considering an array of Cs atoms and current technologies, they use a detailed model that accounts for the effects of spontaneous decay and AC Stark shifts for experimentally feasible parameters.
-They therefore obtain realistic parameters for native two-qubit and multiqubit gates, with effective matrices \cite{Pelegri_2022}:
+We consider near-term ARP (adiabatic rapid passage) Rydberg gate modelling based on the work of \citeauthor{Pelegri_2022} \cite{Pelegri_2022}.
+Considering an array of Cs atoms and current technologies, the authors use a detailed model that accounts for the effects of spontaneous decay and AC Stark shifts for experimentally feasible parameters.
+The authors therefore obtain realistic parameters for native two-qubit and multiqubit gates, with effective matrices as follows \cite{Pelegri_2022}:

+These effective matrices are completely-positive and trace-nonincreasing (CPTN) map operators with $\text{CkZ}_\text{eff}^\dagger\text{CkZ}_\text{eff}\leq I$, and therefore population leakage is modelled by loss of total probability associated with the qubits' state vector.
+(We therefore do not renormalise at any point in the computation to preserve this probability loss.)

-Although further-term from CZ and CCZ gates, they also present the theoretical effective matrix for the C3Z gate \cite{Pelegri_2022}:
+Although not yet experimentally implemented, the authors also present the theoretical effective matrix for the C3Z gate \cite{Pelegri_2022}: